tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_08.md

 Add the "accounts-password" Meteor package.
 It's a very powerful package for all the user operations you can think of: login, signup, change password, password recovery, email confirmation and more.

-    meteor add accounts-password
+    $ meteor add accounts-password

 If Socially were just a Meteor app without Angular 2, the next step would be to add the ["accounts-ui"](https://atmospherejs.com/meteor/accounts-ui) package, which is a standard Meteor package that contains all the HTML and CSS we need for the user operation forms.
 But "accounts-ui" is a Blaze-related package and will not work in Angular 2.

 It's not wrong to say as well that we'd appreciate using Angular 2 components in Angular 2 where possible.
-So, we are going to add ["barbatus:ng2-meteor-accounts-ui"](https://atmospherejs.com/barbatus/ng2-meteor-accounts-ui) instead which is a simple wrapper over the standard "accounts-ui" that exports a Blaze-based LoginButtons view as an Angular 2 component and, besides, does some necessary cleanup behind the scenes.
+So, we are going to add `angular2-meteor-accounts-ui` instead which is a simple wrapper over the standard "accounts-ui" that exports a Blaze-based LoginButtons view as an Angular 2 component and, besides, does some necessary cleanup behind the scenes.

-    meteor add barbatus:ng2-meteor-accounts-ui
+    $ meteor npm install --save angular2-meteor-accounts-ui

-Let's add the `<accounts-ui>` tag to the right of the party form in the PartiesList's template:
+Let's add the `<login-buttons>` tag to the right of the party form in the PartiesList's template:

-{{> DiffBox tutorialName="meteor-angular2-socially" step="8.1"}}
+{{> DiffBox tutorialName="meteor-angular2-socially" step="8.2"}}

 Then, import the dependencies:

-{{> DiffBox tutorialName="meteor-angular2-socially" step="8.2"}}

-And typings:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="8.3"}}